 - 1.1.
 Misawa personnel have a responsibility to reduce an adversary's ability to collect and exploit critical information and indicators about friendly activities to the greatest extent possible. - 1.1.1.
 The numerous social media platforms that are available present an OPSEC concern that cannot be overstated.
 It is imperative that Misawa personnel protect information to the highest degree possible.
 To this end, Misawa personnel are prohibited from sharing information on social media about real world movements and exercises on or off the installation. - 1.1.2.
 Commanders, directors, and supervisors must hold personnel accountable for all computer and network violations.
 One such violation that can have a serious impact on our network is plugging a personally owned device (cell phone, tablet, etc.) into a government computer. - 1.1.3.
-Misawa personnel will be familiar with the 35 FW Critical Information (CI) Protection Memo located on the SharePoint page at the following link. - 1.1.4.
-In order to protect the various missions that Misawa Air Base supports, the following activities are prohibited; photography on or around the flightline, the use of model aircraft or drones anywhere on base, and the use of citizen band (CB) radios. - 1.1.5.
+Misawa personnel will be familiar with the 35 FW Critical Information and Indicator List (CIIL) memo located on the 35 FW/IP SharePoint page. - 1.1.4.
+To protect the various missions that Misawa Air Base supports, the following activities are prohibited; photography on or around the flightline, the use of model aircraft or drones anywhere on base, and the use of citizen band (CB) radios. - 1.1.5.
 While Misawa Air Base shares a strong connection with our local community, we are not immune to attack.
 If you, or your dependents experience or witness one of the following, it is your responsibility to report it to Security Forces at DSN: 226-3600, Commercial: 0176-64-3600, or Air Force Office of Special Investigations at DSN: 226-3126. - 1.1.5.1.
-Surveillance of on-or off-base activities or areas - 1.1.5.2.
-Elicitation or gathering of information in person, phone, fax or e-mail - 1.1.5.3.
-Tests of security to identify security weaknesses - 1.1.5.4.
-Acquiring supplies such as weapons, identification cards, uniforms or decals - 1.1.5.5.
-Suspicious persons seemingly out of place at work or home - 1.1.5.6.
-Dry runs practicing a possible criminal or terrorist operation - 1.1.5.7.
-Deploying assets such as positioning people or supplies
+Surveillance of on or off-base activities or areas. - 1.1.5.2.
+Elicitation or gathering of information in person, phone, fax, or e-mail. - 1.1.5.3.
+Tests of security to identify security weaknesses. - 1.1.5.4.
+Acquiring supplies such as weapons, identification cards, uniforms, ordecals. - 1.1.5.5.
+Suspicious persons seemingly out of place at work or home. - 1.1.5.6.
+Dry runs practicing a possible criminal or terrorist operation. - 1.1.5.7.
+Deploying assets such as positioning people or supplies. - 1.1.5.8.
+Observing any model aircraft or drones flying over the base.